-- If you change the shutter speed or aperture during movie shooting, the changes in the exposure may be recorded. - Shooting a few test movies is recommended where you will perform zooming during movie shooting.
-Zooming during movie shooting may result in recording of changes in exposure or mechanical sound of the lens, or images may be out of focus.
+- If you change the shutter speed or aperture during movie shooting, the changes in the exposure may be recorded. - Zooming the lens during movie shooting can cause changes in the exposure regardless of whether the lens's maximum aperture changes or not.
+The changes in the exposure may be recorded as a result.